 Please make sure to completely abstain from intoxication on and off the property during your stay.

 Cleanliness and serenity - a clean environment and body support a healthy mind

 Our community values cleanliness and the resulting positive energy very highly.
 Therefore, we show each other respect by maintaining cleanliness at all times, in personal hygiene as well as our rooms, verandahs, camp ground, yoga hall and the other common areas.
 On the same note, please be mindful about noise levels: Feel free to listen to your own music - but for non-yogic soundtracks, please use head phones.

 Between 9pm and 8:30am we remain silent in our rooms, in the camp ground, community kitchen and reading room.
 You are welcome to take your conversations to the yoga hall.
-Every Thursday, we observe a day of mindful silence, where we reduce communication to the minimum possible and focus our attention inwards.

 Please help us maintain a clean, peaceful and uplifting atmosphere.

 The temple and meals area - our sacred space